 \section{Abstract}

-We demonstrate that discontinuous shear thickening (DST) can take place even in a dilute or a moderately dense inertial suspension consisting of frictionless soft particles.
-DST can be regarded as an ignited-quenched transition in inertial suspensions.
-An approximate kinetic theory agrees well with the results of the Langevin simulation results over a wide range of the volume fraction without any fitting parameters.
+We demonstrate that a discontinuous shear thickening (DST) can take place even in a moderately dense inertial suspension consisting of frictionless soft particles.
+This DST can be regarded as an ignited-quenched transition in the inertial suspension.
+An approximate kinetic theory well recovers the results of the Langevin simulation in the wide range of the volume fraction without any fitting parameters.